YcheLanguageStudio/PythonStudy/course_materials/project_ibe/report/ReadMe.md

 generates the user’s private keys.
 PKG is able to sign users' message, thus, non-repudiation is not guaranteed in IBE.
 A user could repudiate that the message is signed by PKG.

+##Advantages

+**Elimination of User Key Distribution**

+In IBE once the sender obtains the parameters of a particular domain’s PKG, he can compute the public key of any user in that domain.
+That is, instead of requiring one online (public) key fetch operation per recipient as in RSA, IBE only requires one online key fetch operation per domain (the PKG’s key).
+By effectively eliminating the need to distribute end user public keys, IBE addresses a major hurdle in widespread deployment and use of secure email.
+This is perhaps the most important benefit of IBE.

+**Elimination of Certificate and CA**

+Digital certificate and certification authorities are not needed here.
+Because receiver’s identifier information is used, sender needn’t to retrieve receiver’s public key.
+Thus, CA is not required to issue public keys.

+**Policy Based Encryption**

+Using IBE the sender can associate arbitrary policies with the encrypted email message.
+It can do so by concatenating the policy with the recipient’s ID prior to computing the public key.
+When the message is encrypted using this key, the PKG can enforce the sender’s policy regarding the release of the private key.
+For example, the sender can postdate the message by including a specific date in the encryption key, and the PKG will then release the correspond- ing key only on or after that date.
+This benefit is beginning to gain value as email messaging is being used increasingly for formal communication and is being incor- porated into workflow systems.

+**Implicit client mobility**

+In IBE the receiver can contact the PKG whenever it needs a private key.
+Therefore, as long as the receiver can contact the PKG, IBE provides seamless client mobility as the recipient can use any device from any location to access private keys for email decryption.
+This benefit is very valuable as users often check email using a variety of devices such as PDAs and laptops and do so from a variety of locations.
+In RSA users can utilize smartcards or online credential repositories to provide client mobility but this benefit is not provided implicitly.

 ##Q3
 Can an IBE system be used for signing digital documents?
 If yes, can the digital signature be used for nonrepudiation?